kalvir781/kalv/cv/index.md

 [Alpha.gov](https://gds.blog.gov.uk/2011/07/29/alpha-gov-uk-wrap-up/) - Designed and proposed software architecture approach to re-build all the UK government services with a unique novel approach using HTML/JS and Rails development to ensure all services continued to work and a whole new stack to be built.
 Developed correct business relationships and put together the right staff to lead the development at the UK cabinet office.

-[Voicenet](http://www.voicenet-solutions.com/) - Hand wrote a ruby library to construct automated VOIP handling of calls, similiar to Twilio.
+[Voicenet](http://www.voicenet-solutions.com/) - Hand wrote a Ruby library to construct automated VOIP handling of calls as a Ruby programmable DSL, similiar to Twilio.

 # Canada
 ## Vancouver, BC.